Actors Faryal Mehmood, Daniyal Raheal tie the knot

-Pakistani actors Faryal Mehmood and Daniyal Raheal have tied the knot in a nikkah ceremony in Lahore.
+Pakistani actors Faryal Mehmood and Daniyal Raheel have tied the knot in a nikkah ceremony in Lahore.

 They are the latest celebrity couple after Nimra Khan and Iftekhar, Hina Altaf and Aagha Ali to get married during the coronaviurs lockdown.

-The photos of Faryal and Daniyal’s nikkah ceremony has been doing rounds on social media.
+The photos of Faryal and Daniyal’s nikkah ceremony have been doing rounds on social media.

 The Babban Khala Ki Betiyann actress also gave fans a sneak peak by sharing photos on her Instagram stories.
 The couple can be seen donning traditional wedding attires.